Beginning Researcher Support Program

 During research experience: periodic check-ins with CAS Student Engagement Coordinator

-After research experience: create and present a research poster at either the CAS Career Fair & Student Showcase in October or the Ag & Natural Resources Day in the spring
+After research experience: create and present a research poster at either the CAS Career Fair & Student Showcase in October or the Ag & Natural Resources Day in May

 - There are two funding and application cycles per year: Winter/Spring and Summer/Fall.